ElizaMelay/LizzieTools/WavScanner/README.md

 - `--preserve-originals [folder]` moves only multi-channel sources (3+ ch).
 Stereo files are left untouched.
 - When `--preserve-originals` is set, `--out-dir` and `--suffix` are ignored for affected files.

-Downmix heuristics follow common layouts (3.0/4.0/5.0/5.1/7.1) with ITU-like weights (e.g., C at -3 dB into L/R, LFE at -6 to -12 dB).
+Downmix logic prefers the WAVEFORMATEXTENSIBLE channel mask when present to map channels correctly (e.g., 3F/LFE).
+If no mask is present, heuristics follow common layouts (3.0/4.0/5.0/5.1/7.1) with ITU-like weights (e.g., C at -3 dB into L/R, LFE at -6 to -12 dB).
 When layout is unknown, it falls back to a reasonable average.